-- Be alert to the possibility that a girl is at risk of/has suffered FGM - Know that victims of FGM typically come from communities which adopt this practice - Be sensitive when approaching the subject of FGM with girls as some may not know what it is - ➤ Share with social care, police or activate local safeguarding procedures if you are concerned about any girls (It is a statutory duty that teachers report to the police where they discover that FGM appears to have been carried out on a girl under 18)
+- Be alert to the possibility that a girl is at risk of/has suffered FGM - > Know that victims of FGM typically come from communities that adopt this practice - Be sensitive when approaching the subject of FGM with girls, as some may not know what it is - Activate local safeguarding procedures, contact social care services or the police if you are concerned about any girls (It is a statutory duty that teachers report to the police where they discover that FGM appears to have been carried out on a girl under 18).

-There are a range of indicators which can suggest FGM: two or more signal that a child may be at risk.
+There are a range of indicators that can suggest FGM: two or more signal that a child may be at risk.